Tuition & Fees

 • The student may apply for a Refund Appeal to be considered for a possible partial or full refund no later than 42 calendar days after the end date of the class(es) considered for refund appeal.
 A refund appeal form submitted after 42 calendar days from the end date of the class(es) referenced in the appeal will result in denial.

-• Refunds for extenuating circumstances (situations outside of your control) will be made at LTC's discretion.
+• Refunds for extenuating circumstances (situations outside of your control) will be made at Lakeshore's discretion.

 Returned Checks